 Isabella King is not your average 16-year-old.
-She devotes much of her spare time to a charity she founded, creating bracelets and custom-tee-wearing teddy bears she regularly delivers to scoliosis patients recovering from spinal surgery at Floating Hospital for Children at Tufts Medical Center.
+She devotes much of her spare time to a charity she founded, creating bracelets and custom-tee-wearing teddy bears she regularly delivers to scoliosis patients recovering from spinal surgery at Tufts Children's Hospital at Tufts Medical Center.

 Izzy came up with the idea as a seventh grader, two years after she was diagnosed with adolescent idiopathic scoliosis (AIS) herself.
 “I wanted to make people feel less alone, and make them feel comforted,” she says.
 According to the National Scoliosis Foundation, scoliosis—a musculoskeletal condition resulting in sideways spinal curves—affects approximately seven million Americans of all ages, with AIS accounting for most cases.

 “Idiopathic means no known underlying cause,” explains Dr. Stuart Braun, Chief of Pediatric Orthopedics.
 He has overseen Izzy’s care since 2013 and points out that while AIS afflicts roughly one in 50 kids between ages 10 and 18, the need for surgery is rare.
 “Most commonly, there is really no treatment other than education and strengthening exercises,” he says, and if the curve progresses (worsens), wearing a back brace as prescribed can stabilize the majority of cases.

 Izzy faithfully wore back braces up to 23 hours a day for four years—from ages 11 to 15—despite initial discomfort, brace-induced sores, and teasing from schoolmates.
 “At first, I couldn't carry anything, I had to sit on a cushion, and take the elevator at school,” Izzy recalls.
 “I wasn't allowed to play sports and had to take modified gym.”